jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_CHECK_IN

-This should be a duration of time that controls when the worker will connect and check in with the Vela [server](/docs/administration/server/).
+This variable sets the maximum duration of time a worker will wait before registering with the Vela [server](/docs/administration/server/).

-The configuration is required and should be provided as a `duration` (i.e. `5s`, `10m`).
+The variable is required and should be provided as a `duration` (i.e. `5s`, `10m`).

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `15m`.